 By JESSICA WOOLLEY

-It has been almost a year since the Change the Course report shocked revealed the shockingly high rates of sexual assault and harassment at Australian universities.
+It has been almost a year since the Change the Course report revealed the shockingly high rates of sexual assault and harassment at Australian universities.

 While a wide range of action has been taken since to improve student safety, there remain questions about its effectiveness.